papermoonio/polkadot-ecosystem-docs-draft/docs/dev-tools/zombienet/testing.md

 # Testing DSL

 Zombienet provides a Domain Specific Language (DSL) for writing tests.
 The DSL is designed to be human-readable and allows you to write tests using natural language expressions.
-Using this DSL, you can define assertions and tests against the spawned network, this way users can evaluate different metrics, such as:
+Using this DSL, you can define assertions and tests against the spawned network.
+This way, users can evaluate different metrics, such as:

 - On chain storage
 - Metrics